-Most indexing services require some history of publication (usually, around three years) before a journal is accepted for indexing.
-As soon as TSR has fulfilled the formal requirements of individual databases, we apply for being indexed (the latest list can be found here).
+Most indexing services require some history of publication (usually, two–three years) before a journal is accepted for indexing.
+As soon as the TSR has fulfilled the formal requirements of individual databases, we apply for being indexed (the latest list can be found here).
 The good news is that all papers already published will be retrospectively indexed, too.

-Is TSR journal searchable in Web of Science, Google Scholar and other scientific literature search tools?
+Is the TSR journal searchable in Web of Science, Google Scholar and other scientific literature search tools?

 'Searchability' of papers is closely connected to the indexing.
 Put it simple, it will be much easier for other reserachers to find your paper after the journal is indexed.
 However, we aim at making agreements with individual databases specifically related to transportation about inclusion of the journal in their search results.